emirbartu/song_recommendation/README.md

 - Integration with more music streaming platforms

 ## Visualization for Researchers
-While the main functionality of fizy_muzik_onerme focuses on the chatbot interface and music recommendations, the project originally included various data visualization features that may be of interest to researchers in the field of music information retrieval and recommendation systems.
+While the main functionality of song_recommendation repo focuses on the chatbot interface and music recommendations, the project originally included various data visualization features that may be of interest to researchers in the field of music information retrieval and recommendation systems.

 These visualization features, although not part of the main chatbot functionality, can provide valuable insights into music trends, genre characteristics, and the underlying structure of the dataset.
 They include: